All you need to know about Green Sand Beach On The Big Island, Hawaii

 Green Sand Beach trail along the coastline

 2) The easy but expensive way: You could get one of the 4WD truck services where they take you to the green sand beach from the parking lot.
 As soon as you pull into the parking lot, someone will approach you to ask if you want to head to the Green Sand Beach by car instead of getting there by foot.
 By getting to the beach this way, you get to see the same coastline view but you get there faster.
 The road is quite bumpy so get ready for a bumpy ride.
 The last time we were there (Nov 2018) we got a quote of $20/person one way.
 Disclaimer: the rate could vary among the service providers and it could change over time.
 Please do not solely rely on the said number here.
 We’re not promoting any services here but simply describing our observation.

 3) The do-it-yourself way: As we hike along the trail, we saw many private 4WD cars passing through.

 Full day at the beach

 You can easily spend a full day there if you choose to hike out to the beach or if you get there by car/truck with your beach gears.
 The beach has good waves for swimming with warm, blue water.
 Last time we hiked out to the beach and swam for an hour or two, we were exhausted by the time we got back.

-This is my favorite beach on the Big Island and it highly recommended that when you visit the Island, go check this out.
+This is my favorite beach on the Big Island and it is highly recommended that when you visit the Island, you should check this one out.

-If you have not check out Punalu’u Black Sand Beach, we invite you to read: All you need to know about Black Sand Beach On The Big Island.
+If you have not checked out the Punalu’u Black Sand Beach, we invite you to read: All you need to know about Black Sand Beach On The Big Island.